Nakilon/directlink/README.md

 ```
 $ directlink --github https://imgur.com/a/oacI3gl
 ```
-When known image hosting that has handy API is recognized, the API will be used and you'll have to create app there and provide env vars:
+When an image hosting with known API is recognized, the API will be used and you'll have to create app there and provide env vars:
 ```
 $ export IMGUR_CLIENT_ID=0f99cd781...
 $ export FLICKR_API_KEY=dc2bfd348b...